 For each of the following species/ classes of animals, please indicate if you are aware of high, moderate, or low/ no prevalence of antiparasitic drug resistance in the United States.
 If you do not have sufficient experience with a species or do not know whether or not there is resistance in a species, please choose "unable to evaluate".

-Species/ classes of animals: Adult horses (3 years old and older); Young horses (less than 3 years old); Dairy cattle; Cow-calf; Background/stockers; Feedlot cattle; Sheep; Goats
+Species classes of animals: Adult horses (3 years old and older); Young horses (less than 3 years old); Dairy cattle; Cow-calf; Background/stockers; Feedlot cattle; Sheep; Goats

 A. Aware of high prevalence; Aware of moderate prevalence; Aware of low/ no prevalence; Unable to evaluate